 I hope leaders of other countries could reflect on these decisions when considering their current “projects” that are a threat to our planet.

 How to get to Taroko National Park?

-The main point of entry to Taroko Gorge is from Hualien city.
+The main point of entry to go hiking in Taroko Gorge is from Hualien city.
 There you can rent a scooter for the day (+400NT per day, make sure to get an international driving permit) or go by bus which is cheap and convenient.

 If you search online, you will see some prices for the buses coming up to +200NT per journey and many people advise to get a one-day pass for as many trips as you wish that cost 250NT.